764069075/griefdefender-universal-dependency-library-downloader/README.md

 If sometimes some lib files cannot be downloaded, then you will need this.

-Adapt to all current griefdefender versions, proxy, multi-threaded, universal dependency library downloader
+Adapt to all current griefdefender versions, proxy, multi-threaded, sha1 check, universal dependency library downloader

 written in python